 Your thyroid is a remarkable gland, located at the front of the throat by the larangeal prominence.
 If it functions properly, the perfect amount of thyroid hormone is secreted to meet your daily energy needs, but if it is low you will likely feel fatigued, unable to keep up with life’s demands, have sleeping difficulties, gain weight easily and feel cold much of the time.
 Millions of Americans have thyroid conditions from genetic predisposition, years of stress, and compounded by the toll of pollution in our air, food, and water.

 Here is one very helpful thyroid solution: Acupuncture specifically for hormone balancing and thyroid care!
 If you suspect that your thyroid function is low, consider Acupuncture and custom Chinese herbal formulas to boost your energy, regulate sleep patterns, and restore hormonal balance.
-Please read the following article by myself and my father Richard Shames MD on the subject of thyroid solutions with Chinese Medicine:
+Please read the following article by my father Richard Shames MD and myself, on the subject of thyroid solutions with Chinese Medicine:

 From Thyroid Care to Thyroid Cure: The Benefits of Including Acupuncture

-Doctor Richard Shames, MD & Acupuncturist Dr. Gigi Shames, LAc, NHD
+Richard Shames, MD & Acupuncturist Gigi Shames, LAc

 As a doctor known for treating difficult thyroid conditions, a colleague recently inquired of me, “Dr. Shames why have an acupuncturist as part of your practice?
 What can she offer thyroid patients that you––that we––cannot?”
 The answer is “Plenty!”